-I am working with fairly senior people of organisations and we are writing a change story.
+I am working with fairly senior people of an organisations and we are writing a change story.

 Some questions I ask and the responses I get are given below

 We have a lot more work and it is not possible to do it manually.